 And another, tendon (天丼, 2000 yen) and Jyo-tendon (上天丼, 2500 yen).

 The difference is the quality of two prawns.
 Jyo-tendon have fresh Kuruma prawns.
 But normal tendon have frozen prawns.

 Beer (small bottle 450 yen, large bottle 650 yen), One portion of Japanese sake is 1000 yen.

-It have two Kuruma prawns, conger eel, Japanese whiting, squid, eggplant, lotus root and shiitake mushrooms.
+It have two Kuruma prawns, anago (conger eel), kisu (Japanese whiting), squid, eggplant, lotus root and shiitake mushrooms.
 In addition to put sauce on the rice, all tempura was soak into the sauce before put onto the rice.
 It’s Edomae style.

 But those were freshly cooked, so those were enough crisp.

-I want to visit there again when I take a day off for having their tempura course.
+I want to visit there again when I take a day off for having their tempura course slowly.